 Grilled Portobello Mushrooms are my family’s latest favorite grilled food!!
-You can serve them as a side dish to your favorite grilled meats, chicken etc. Because of their shape, they’re perfect in a burger too or sandwich too!!
+You can serve them as a side dish to your favorite grilled meats, chicken etc. Or you can supplement your meatless meals with these grilled mushrooms.
+Because of their shape, they’re perfect in a burger or sandwich too!!

 How To Prep Portobello Mushrooms?